 So, head to the port of Órzola in Lanzarote and catch the 08:30 ferry to La Graciosa!
-The crossing only takes 30 minutes and although you cannot take your vehicle to La Graciosa, that is the island's beauty!
+The crossing only takes 25 minutes and, even though you cannot take your vehicle to La Graciosa, there are several transportation options in the island.

-Once you reach the island, you realize it differs from the rest of the Canaries, as it is very calm and almost entirely untamed.
-We recommend that you focus on the outdoor exploration of the island and visit its majestic beaches, go hiking and enjoy the sunset from one of the awe-inspiring hills, as well as go on a jeep safari!
+Once you reach the La Graciosa, you realize it is quite different from the rest of the Canaries, as it is very quiet and almost entirely untamed.
+We recommend that you focus on the outdoor exploration of the island and visit its majestic beaches, go hiking and enjoy the sunset from one of the awe-inspiring hills, as well as going on a jeep safari!

 4x4 vehicles take visitors around the island to explore the must-see spots of La Graciosa, such as the Las Conchas beach and the Amarilla Mountain.
-Also, you can try snorkeling, diving and cycling!
+You can also try snorkeling, diving and cycling!